New York, NY

 At a time of urgent need for better public understanding of science and for greater access to science education, the Gilder Center offers new ways to learn about our world and to share in the excitement of scientific discovery.

 “We uncovered a way to vastly improve visitor circulation and museum functionality, while tapping into the desire for exploration and discovery that is so emblematic of science and also such a big part of being human.
 Upon entering the space, natural daylight from above and sight lines to various activities inside invite movement through the Central Exhibition Hall on a journey toward deeper understanding.
 The architectural design grew out of the museum’s mission.”

 The design for the Gilder Center reclaims the physical heart of the museum and completes connections originally envisioned in the museum’s campus master plan between existing galleries and the new addition.
 Visitor circulation is enhanced to better accommodate the museum’s rising annual attendance, which over the past several decades has grown from approximately 3 to 5 million.

-Informed by processes found in nature, the central exhibition hall, which will serve as the museum’s Columbus Avenue entrance, forms a continuous, flowing spatial experience along an east-west axis.
+Informed by processes found in nature, the Central Exhibition Hall, which will serve as the Museum’s new Columbus Avenue entrance, forms a continuous, flowing spatial experience along an east-west axis.
 Visitors are encouraged to move beneath and across connective bridges and along sculpted walls that house the museum’s many programs.